RagePeanut/Tweem/README.md

 # Tweem (0.2.0)
-Tweem is a bot that automatically tweets all the resteems and/or recent posts of specified accounts.
+Tweem is a bot that automatically shares all the resteems and/or recent posts of specified accounts to your favorite social networks, it can also crosspost your tweet-like posts.

 ## Deploy
 **Required:** [Git](https://git-scm.com/), [NPM](https://www.npmjs.com/), [Node.js](https://nodejs.org/), a [Twitter](https://twitter.com/) account that will be used by the bot.<br>